ekosh02/react-native-animated-header-scroll-view/README.md

 &nbsp;&nbsp;&nbsp;

-## Important Information

-@ekosh02/react-native-animated-header-scroll-view does not manage safe areas automatically, as it does not use react-native-safe-area-context.
-You'll need to manually handle the top and bottom indents for safe zones using styles or other approaches.
-In future versions, we plan to integrate automatic safe area handling to simplify layout management.

-&nbsp;&nbsp;&nbsp;

 ## Image Scaling Issue

 Using scaleMin = 0.7 in ContentView may cause empty spaces around the image due to reduced width.